-The Vice President for Research and Economic DevelopmentRSIO will make a reasonable effort to locate the respondent using the last addresses reported by the respondent, personnel and retirement records, and publicly available database records.
-The Vice President for Research and Economic DevelopmentRSIO will notify the respondent by certified mailin writing of the allegations and the composition of panel membership at least seven working calendar days before the inquiry begins.
-The respondent may submit, within five working calendar days of transmittal of notification, a written objection to panel composition, based on alleged bias or conflict of interest, to the Vice President for Research and Economic DevelopmentRSIO.
-The Vice President for Research and Economic Development will determine whether to replace the challenged member with a qualified substitute.
+The vice president for Research and Economic Development will make a reasonable effort to locate the respondent using the last addresses reported by the respondent, personnel and retirement records, and publicly available database records.
+The vice president for Research and Economic Development will notify the respondent by certified mail of the allegations against him/her and the composition of panel membership at least seven working days before the inquiry begins.
+The respondent may submit, within five working days of transmittal of notification, a written objection to panel composition, based on alleged bias or conflict of interest, to the vice president for Research and Economic Development bias or conflict of interest of panel composition.
+The vice president for Research and Economic Development will determine whether to replace the challenged member with a qualified substitute.